Home » About

 Raised Beds Begin

-I borrowed the book, MiniFARMING Self-Sufficiency on ¼ Acre by Brett Markham from my friend and I couldn’t put it down.
-I marked and highlighted it up so badly I had to buy her a new one.
+I borrowed my friend’s book MiniFARMING Self-Sufficiency on ¼ Acre by Brett Markham, and I couldn’t put it down.
+I marked and highlighted it so badly that I had to buy her a new one.

 The book made it sound so simple!

-It wasn’t but just few days later, my husband called home and ask me if I had any use for untreated 4×4’s – 12 feet long?
-How many and how much was my first question?
-“FREE – as many as you want!”
+It wasn’t, but a few days later, my husband called home and asked me if I had any use for untreated 4x4s—12 feet long.
+How many and how much were my first questions?
+“FREE—as many as you want!”
 I immediately saw raised beds!
 Free fit my budget!

-He came home for the weekend, we borrowed a trailer and started hauling!
+When he came home for the weekend, we borrowed a trailer and started hauling!
 Raised beds were coming soon.
-He left to go back to work and I began digging and building raised beds.
+When he left to go back to work, I began digging and building raised beds.
 They needed to be ready for spring!

 The Official Beginning